 We have engaged 100 percent of our direct suppliers of palm oil and PKO to understand the source of their supply, down to the mill level.
 By tracing palm oil back to known mills, we can better understand social and environmental practices at the plantations and smallholder farms the mill sources from, and collaborate with our suppliers to help transform the supply chain.

 The percentages in Table 1 below reflect the percentage of palm oil and PKO for each purchasing market that can be traced back to the origin mill.
 Being able to identify the mill sources for our palm supply allows us to prioritize upstream suppliers for engagement based on associated risk.
 It also allows us to seek further information and respond if concerns arise against stakeholders within our supply chain.

-As indicated above Colgate-Palmolive will procure only palm oil, PKO and palm oil derivatives certified by the RSPO or equivalent standard.
+As indicated above Colgate-Palmolive will strive to procure only palm oil, PKO and palm oil derivatives certified by the RSPO or equivalent standard.